Cosmhyccc/ezwriting/README.md

-# Minimal Writer
+# ez writing

-A minimalistic free writing text web application with a clean, elegant interface.
+A minimalistic free writing application with a clean interface.

 ## Features